Skip to content

 Where Descope wins

 Flows is the headline.
-Where competitors expose a code SDK and ask the team to wire up MFA decisioning, Descope ships a visual editor that handles conditional branching, risk-based step-up, recovery flows, and passkey enrollment as composable building blocks.
-The pre-built templates ship with device-aware prompting and orchestration patterns that take months to build elsewhere.
+Where competitors expose a code SDK and ask the team to wire up MFA decisioning, Descope ships a visual editor that handles conditional branching, risk-based step-up, recovery, and third-party connectors as composable blocks.
+Passkeys and magic links are available as methods inside those flows.
+That is orchestration, not a passwordless-native product.

 The MCP and AI-agent identity story is also more mature than most full-platform CIAM vendors, Descope ships first-class scoped tokens for agents and patterns for distinguishing agent vs human authentication.
 As MCP-driven AI agents become real production traffic, this matters.